RufusJWB/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 ## General Form
 {: id="sect-3.3"}

+A client encodes the PKIMessage [RFCCCCC] as Distinguished Encoding Rules (DER) {{ITU.X690.1994}}, JSON Enconding Rules (JSON) {{ITU.X697.2021}} or Packed Encoding Rules (PER) {{ITU.X691.2021}} data object.
+The client chooses the encoding rules depending on his business environment.
+For highest backward compatibility the client will choose DER encoding, for simplified message handling JSON encoding and in ressource constrained environments PER encoding.

-A DER-encoded {{ITU.X690.1994}} PKIMessage [RFCCCCC] is sent as the entity-body of an HTTP POST request.
-If this HTTP request is successful, the server returns the CMP response in the body of the HTTP response.
-The HTTP response status code in this case MUST be 200; other "Successful 2xx" codes MUST NOT be used for this purpose.
+This data object is sent as the entity-body of an HTTP POST request.
+If this HTTP request is successful, the server MUST return the CMP response in the body of the HTTP response with the same encoding choosen by the client for the request.
+The HTTP response status code in this case MUST be
+200; other "Successful 2xx" codes MUST NOT be used for this purpose.
 HTTP responses to pushed CMP Announcement messages (i.e., CA Certificate Announcement, Certificate Announcement, Revocation